scoconno/scoconno.github.io/mind/introduction/start.md

 Please find details about the textbook on the syllabus.
 I will photocopy some readings for weeks 1 and 2, but you will need the textbook from week 3 onwards.
 The book is available online and in the campus bookstore.
 The textbook I chose is a compromise between quality and price.
 Some others are easier, but much more expensive.
 This means that some of the chapters in this textbook are less accessible than I would like.
 I will remedy this by providing supplemental reading and videos on the website.

 ## Late work and extra credit
 Students sometimes ask to submit work late or ask for a make-up opportunity.
 I used to receive many of these requests and found it difficult to adjudicate them.
 I also want to treat my students equally and am frustrated by students who expect special treatment.
 But, students do get sick.
 Life does get in the way.
-So, here is what I do instead of accepting late work and offering extra credit: I assign more essays and quizzes than are needed to complete the course.
+So, here is what I do instead of accepting late work and offering make-ups: I assign more essays and quizzes than are needed to complete the course.
 There is an assignment every week, either a quiz or essay.
 You don't have to do all of them.
 Check the syllabus for full details.
 So, if you miss an assignment, then just complete the following week's work.
 You can afford to do this a few times.
 Again, check the syllabus.

  If you are still unable to complete the required number of assignments due to illness, personal problems, etc, then you should withdraw from the course.
 NJCU also offers medical withdrawals for students who miss the ordinary withdrawal dates.
 So, moral of the story: I will teach you the material and help you complete the assignments, but I will not entertain requests for extra credit or accept late work.
 Please don't ask.